Few-shot Personalization of LLMs with Mis-aligned Responses: Experimental Details

-As denoted in Section \ref{sec3.2:opt}, we need to provide an initial input prompt set $\text{P}^{0}=\{\text{p}^{0}\}$.
 To this end, we use the heuristically design input prompts, which are presented in \ref{app:baselines}.
 Specifically, we adopt the prompts used for \textit{Profile} tuned for each data, when the user profile $U_{\tt pro}$ is available (both OpinionQA and GlobalOpinionQA).
 Since our framework only utilizes a given few-shot previous opinions during the optimization, this way of initial prompting naturally enables us to fully utilize all the user information.
 When the user profile is not available, we adopt the prompts used for \textit{Vaniall}.
 In addition, we present a more detailed version of the prompt $\text{p}_{\tt opt}$ used to generate new input prompts with $\mathcal{M}_{\tt opt}$ in Figure \ref{fig:app_full_prompt}.
 We remark that $\text{p}_{\tt opt}$ is minimally adjusted across dataset, to match the different task and user information of each dataset.